-- 1. On the CD-ROM menu screen (page 113), select "Photo Transport". - After reading the information about installation conditions and system requirements for installation in the "Read me" file, install Photo Transport. - To transfer images to the camera - On your computer, click the following: Start → All Programs → Casio → Photo Transport.
+- 1. On the CD-ROM menu screen (page 113), select "Photo Transport". - After reading the information about installation conditions and system requirements for installation in the "Read me" file, install Photo Transport. - To transfer images to the camera - 1.
+Connect the camera to your computer (page 110). - On your computer, click the following: Start → All Programs → Casio → Photo Transport.